 An attestation that copies of the tax returns for those respective years or the Quarterly Contribution Return & Report of Wages (Continuation) Form DE 9Cs for the most recently completed quarters, as applicable, will be maintained onsite.

 Annual Reports.
-Subsequent to the submittal of the Initial Report, the Responsible Official shall submit Annual Reports to the Executive Officer between January 1 and April 30 of each year subsequent to the submittal of the Initial Report.
+The Responsible Official shall submit Annual Reports to the Executive Officer between January 1 and April 30 of each year subsequent to the submittal of the Initial Report.
 Annual Reports shall include the following for each Low-Use LSI Forklift:

-Hour-meter reading within 30 days of December 31 of the previous calendar year;
+Hour-meter reading within 30 calendar days of December 31 of the previous calendar year;

 Date of hour-meter reading;